-Alison is a passionate traveller, enjoys physical activity, especially that which involves being in nature.
-She is an avid reader and enjoys learning new languages.
-Career wise, she is very interested in exploring how to optimize human/nature interactions so that both benefit sustainably.
+She is very interested in exploring how to optimize human/nature interactions so that both benefit sustainably.
 Duke’s DEL-MEM masters will help her to fill in some of the gaps on the environmental side of this interest, having worked more directly within the food sphere for some time.

 Cities, Green Infrastructure, Sustainability

 Master of Environmental Management, May 2019

 Nicholas School of the Environment

 Supporting Philadelphia Office of Sustainability on range of research tasks

 Master of International Development, 2003-2007

 Royal Melbourne Institute of Technology, Australia